Author an essay question

 TIP: You first have to click the save iconif you're creating this question from within an Activity Editor.
 After the question has been saved, you can then click the preview iconto ensure that your new question behaves as expected.

-NOTE: You'll see from the preview that the word count of the essay response is displayed in the bottom right corner of the response area.
+NOTE: You'll see from the preview that the word count of the essay response is displayed in the bottom right corner.
 If a maximum word count is configured for the essay question and is reached by the student, the student won't be able to add any additional words to their response.

 1. Click Save to save your new question.
 Your new question is now stored in the Questions pane of the Content Repository.